In this article

 Let’s look at one example.
 You are emailing your Newsletter list today and next week you want to email the same list again.
 You will import your Newsletter list today, send your Email Campaign with this list.
 Email responses will come back, including some unsubscribes and hard bounces.
 Next week you will select to send to the same list again.
 Unsubscribes from last week will not be reflected on the list summary; however, when you send to the list the unsubscribed addresses will be suppressed when the email is sent.

-Learn more about how to view subscriber import issues in this support post:
+Learn more about how to view subscriber import issues in this article: